dss243/ussrati/README.md

 ## 🌐 About Ussraty

-**Ussraty** is a comprehensive legal platform aimed at educating Algerian citizens about their legal rights in personal status and family law.
+**Ussraty (RAG System)** is a comprehensive legal platform aimed at educating Algerian citizens about their legal rights in personal status and family law.

 ---